trimstray/nginx-admins-handbook/README.md

 Many of these recipes have been applied to the configuration of my private website.

-  > An example configuration is in [this](#configuration-examples) chapter.
+  > An example configuration is in [configuration examples](#configuration-examples) chapter.

+  > Is also based on this version of [printable high-res hardening checklist](https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls13.png).

 ### SSL Labs

   > Read about SSL Labs grading [here](https://community.qualys.com/docs/DOC-6321-ssl-labs-grading-2018) (SSL Labs Grading 2018).

   > _A+ is clearly the desired grade, both A and B grades are acceptable and result in adequate commercial security.
-The B grade, in particular, may be applied to configurations designed to support very wide audiences (for old programs)_.
+The B grade, in particular, may be applied to configurations designed to support very wide audiences (for old clients)_.

 I finally got **A+** grade and following scores: